Waldorf Alanya School: focusing on the needs of the child

 Are there alternatives in education to improve our children’s quality of life?
 Not only for today, but also for the future?
-Or are we doomed to the exam oriented education that has surrounded us?
+Or are we stuck with the exam oriented education that surrounds us?

 Curriculum based on universal values